Guy Fieri’s Vegas Kitchen

 The staff is unflaggingly friendly and energetic and it wasn’t just with me.
 I watched everyone from the general manager to the bus boys and the way they interacted with all the guests was extra special.
 Nice job.

 If you are still able to move enough at the end of your meal to pull out your wallet and pay for all this, you can expect a tab on the high side of the moderate scale.
-Nothing on the menu is over $20 but most of it is closer to $20 than it is to $10.
-Throw in an appetizer for the table, beverages, dessert, tax, and tip and you’ll easily break $30 per person.
+Sandwiches and burgers are all around $20 and there are some pricier entrees like steak and ribs.
+Throw in an appetizer for the table, beverages, dessert, tax, and tip and you’ll easily break $40 per person.
 Throw in some of those frozen shots and you’ll go even higher.
 That’s certainly not cheap, but it is not unsurprising for this type of restaurant on The Strip.

 I have a deep appreciation for fine food and have loved many of the fancy and outrageously expensive meals I have eaten at the city’s high-end restaurants.
 But I also appreciate crazy stuff like a bacon mac and cheese burger, especially when it is done well like the one here is.
 Sure, it may not be the wisest choice on a variety of levels, but if you are really concerned about things like calories and cholesterol, there are plenty of other places in Vegas for you to eat.
 That just leaves more room here for the rest of us.